pjleonard37/pjleonard37.github.io/_posts/2018-05-11-canadian-immigration.md

 date: 2018-05-11
 description: |
 ---
-This project visualizes immigration to Canada over the past 75 years.
+This project visualizes immigration to Canada over the past 75 years by nation of origin.

 <br>
 <br>